Staying above Ground

 Potosi Correctional Center

 Mineral Point, MO 63660

 Rashid would appreciate receiving letters from people who read this essay.

-The following link offers tips for writing to prisoners: http://prisonersolidarity.org/TipsForWritingPrisoners.htm
+The following link offers tips for writing to prisoners: https://prisonersolidarity.org/TipsForWritingPrisoners.htm